-Two muster areas where employees and other on-site personnel will evacuate to in event of an emergency have been identified in this plan.
+Two muster areas where employees will evacuate in event of an emergency have been identified in this plan.
 Unless circumstances dictate otherwise, personnel should evacuate to the primary muster area.
 It is primarily the responsibility of the Evacuation Warden to decide which muster area is appropriate.
 The locations of the muster areas are as follows:

-- primary muster area: Driveway entrance to 6336 Fallowfield Road, Ottawa, Ontario; and - secondary muster area: Saand Ottawa, 2448 Huntley Road, Ottawa, Ontario
+- primary muster area: entrance to 1970 Mountdale Avenue; and - secondary muster area: south side of railway crossing